fontforge/fontforge.github.io/en-US/donate.md

 </form>

 The [Libre Font Fund](https://www.tug.org/fonts/librefontfund.html), a mission of the TeX User Group, is able to accept donations for FontForge development in a way that qualifies for charitable deductions in the United States.

+If you would like to fund a specific issue, please see [When Things Go Wrong With FontForge Itself](http://designwithfontforge.com/en-US/When_Things_Go_Wrong_With_Fontforge_Itself.html)